mabel-dev/opteryx.dev/docs/sql-reference/data-types.md

 ### Structs

-`VARCHAR` and `BLOB` columns containing JSON-formatted strings support struct accessors and functions, allowing you to query nested data structures.
+`VARCHAR` and `VARBINARY` columns containing JSON-formatted strings support struct accessors and functions, allowing you to query nested data structures.